-Summary of Comments and Input How and Where Comments Were Incorporated rainwater harvesting, low impact developments.
-Concerns about water quality and quantity arose - phosphorous leading, emerging contaminants and impacts of climate change.
+Summary of Comments and Input How and Where Comments Were Incorporated Concerns about water quality and quantity arose - phosphorous leading, emerging contaminants and impacts of climate change.
 Requests to encourage residents from dumping chemicals like paint and oil into sewers.
 Section 2.6 Regulatory and Policy Framework provides an overview of the important considerations in planning water and wastewater systems.
 This section summarizes the relevant laws and plans that protect the natural environment, sensitive geographical areas, policies around growth and guidance around selection, design, and operation of infrastructure.
-Section 3.4 Using One Water Approach and Section 7.2 Achieving a Sustainable Water Future addresses many programs and initiatives including addressing climate change and water quality management.
-Authorities, Development inity Correspondence from the Ministry of the Environment, Conservation and Parks (MECP) provided 'areas of interest' regarding the Ministry's interests with respect to the Class Environmental Assessment process.
+Section 3.4 Using One Water Approach and Section 7.2 Achieving a Sustainable Water Future addresses many programs and initiatives including addressing climate change and water quality management. on Authorities, Development munity Correspondence from the Ministry of the Environment, Conservation and Parks (MECP) provided 'areas of interest' regarding the Ministry's interests with respect to the Class Environmental Assessment process.
 MECP provided feedback on the draft report that highlighted guidance and consideration of requirements for future implementation of proposed projects identified in the Master Plan.
 Guidance from the Ministry was followed in the development of the Master Plan Update.
-Section 1.4 How the Plan was Carried Out describes the Municipal Class Environmental Assessment Process used in developed of the Master Plan Update Section 7.1 Implementing the Plan describes the Environmental Assessment requirements for implementation of future projects Governments, Conservation Auth Community Correspondence from Toronto and Region Conservation Authority (TRCA) provided 'areas of interest' focused on future Environmental Assessments, design and construction of proposed projects.
+Section 1.4 How the Plan was Carried Out describes the Municipal Class Environmental Assessment Process used in developed of the Master Plan Update Section 7.1 Implementing the Plan describes the Environmental Assessment requirements for implementation of future projects onservation Authori Community Correspondence from Toronto and Region Conservation Authority (TRCA) provided 'areas of interest' focused on future Environmental Assessments, design and construction of proposed projects.
 Guidance from TRCA was followed in the development of the Master Plan Update.
 Section 2.6 Regulatory and Policy Framework describes the protection of watershed health and project-specific environmental assessments.
 Section 7.1 Implementing the Plan describes the Environmental Assessment requirements for implementation of future projects.
-The suite of programs and initiatives and the link to sustainable servicing are highlighted in Governme importance of managing and mitigating impacts of growth and land use decisions on watershed conditions Aim to make the most efficient use of water infrastructure by continuing water conservation activities to sustainable servicing are highlighted in Section 3.4 Using One Water Approach and 7.2 Achieving a Sustainable Water Future.
+Governments, Conservatio Comr Conservation Authorities highlighted the importance of managing and mitigating impacts of growth and land use decisions on watershed conditions Aim to make the most efficient use of water infrastructure by continuing water conservation activities Ensure source protection policies are embedded in municipal policies and master planning The suite of programs and initiatives and the link to sustainable servicing are highlighted in Section 3.4 Using One Water Approach and 7.2 Achieving a Sustainable Water Future .
 These include water conservation, inflow and infiltration reduction, asset management, climate change and energy conservation.